beserion/Custom-Memory-Allocator/README.md

 Custom Memory Allocator

 A lightweight and educational clone of malloc, free, realloc, and calloc.
 This project demonstrates how dynamic memory management works under the hood by implementing a simple heap manager in C.

 🚀 Features

-Custom implementation of:
+Custom implementations of:

 malloc